Pushpavalli: Biography

-Pushpavalli was born as 'Kandala Venkata Pushpavalli Tayaramma' into the Kandala family to Kandala Ramakotamma and Kandala Thathachary in Pentapadu village of West Godavari district, Andhra Pradesh (at that time in Madras Presidency).
-She entered the film industry as a child actress, credited as Pushpavalli Tayaramma, with a small role as young Sita in the film Sampoorna Ramayanam (1936, 8 August), shot in Rajamundry in the first Studio in Andhra Region, Durga Cinitone, which was released when she was only nine years old.
+Pushpavalli was born as Kandala Venkata Pushpavalli Tayaramma to Kandala Ramakotamma and Kandala Thathachary in Pentapadu village of West Godavari district, Andhra Pradesh (at that time in Madras Presidency).
+She entered the film industry as a child actress, credited as Pushpavalli Tayaramma, with a small role as young Sita in the film Sampoorna Ramayanam (8 August 1936), shot in Rajamundry in the first Studio in Andhra Region, Durga Cinitone, which was released when she was only nine years old.
 She was paid Rs 300/- for a three-day shoot, which was a princely sum in those days.
 This was followed by a few more roles as child star, and Pushpavalli's income became important to her family.
-Due to these preoccupations, she spent significant time in film shooting, she missed out on schooling and had only a rudimentary education.
+Due to these preoccupations, she spent significant time on film sets, missed out on schooling and had only a rudimentary education.
 She married a Lawyer named I V Rangachari in about 1940.
-However, the marriage did not last (circumstances are not known) and they began living apart from 1946.
-Pushpavalli had two children (Babji and Rama) from her marriage to Rangachari.
+However, the marriage did not last long and they began living apart from 1946.
+Pushpavalli had two children (son Babji, daughter Rama) from her marriage to Rangachari.

 Pushpavalli graduated to doing adult roles with hardly any break from playing a child star.
 This was a necessity, because acting was the source of income for the family, and she could not afford to take a break.
-However, this continuity may have affected her acting career, and she was never really accepted as a leading lady.
-She did only a few roles as heroine, and in between did many films where she played the second lead.
+However, this continuity may have affected her acting career, and she was never actually accepted as a leading lady.
+She did only a few roles as female lead, and in between did many films where she played the second lead.
 In all, she acted in around 20-25 Telugu and Tamil films (including child roles) and met with only moderate success.
-She was never a top-level star, nor did she receive any critical acclaim for her acting talents.
+She was never a top-level star, nor did she receive any critical acclaim for her acting talent.
 Perhaps her biggest hit was the Telugu film Bala Nagamma (1942), where she played an important supporting role.
 Her 1947 film Miss Malini, where she played the lead role, received great critical acclaim from the intelligentsia, but flopped at the box office.

 Miss Malini (1947) also marked the acting debut of Gemini Ganesan, her future consort.
 Pushpavalli next worked with Ganesan in the Tamil film Chakradhari (1948), where she was the heroine, and he played a small role.
 After this point, the situation reversed; Ganesan became a huge star and Pushpavalli started getting only supporting roles, her films as heroine having mostly flopped.
-She did a few more films with Ganesan, the two got along very well together, and entered into a relationship, despite the fact that both of them were married to other people (Ganesan had married his first wife Alamelu, known informally as Bobji, at a very young age and would remain married to Bobji until his death).
+She did a few more films with Ganesan, the two got along very well, and entered into a relationship, despite the fact that both of them were married to other people (Ganesan had married his first wife Alamelu, known informally as Bobji, at a very young age and would remain married to Bobji until his death).